New agreement with the Société de transport de Laval (STL)

 In addition, we made the development of driver training for these new vehicles a priority.

-• The training has been specifically developed by and for persons with disabilities, in conjunction with related associations.
+- The training has been specifically developed by and for persons with disabilities, in conjunction with related associations.

-There will be no changes to existing service.
+There are no changes to existing service.

 Our answers to your questions